Mirek321/IT-Pizza-Web/README.md

 - **Job Openings**: View job openings and apply for positions by submitting your resume.
 - **Gallery**: Browse the gallery to view mouth-watering pizza images.

-## Contributing

-This project is open for contributions.
-If you have any suggestions or want to add new features, feel free to fork the repository, make your changes, and submit a pull request.

 ## License